-After you snap your photo of your completed mini butter cow, it will make a beautiful (and delicious) centerpiece on your dinner table, or easily transform your cow into creamy, herb-infused butter with one of ADA Mideast’s signature recipes, like Cilantro, Lime & Chile Salt Butter.
+After you snap your photo of your completed mini butter cow, it will make a beautiful (and delicious) centerpiece on your dinner table or easily transform into creamy, herb-infused butter with one of ADA Mideast’s signature recipes, like Cilantro, Lime & Chile Salt Butter.

-Over the years, butter display themes have honored unique sources of Ohio pride, such as sports championships from the Ohio State Buckeyes and the Cleveland Cavaliers, locally-produced cinematic icons including A Christmas Story, and historic achievements by famous Ohioans, like Neil Armstrong’s Apollo 11 moon landing.
-And, while these unprecedented times are changing how we celebrate this year, the butter cow tradition lives on with the millions who have experienced this unique attraction.
+Over the years, butter display themes have honored unique sources of Ohio pride such as sports championships from the Ohio State Buckeyes and the Cleveland Cavaliers, locally-produced cinematic icons including A Christmas Story, and historic achievements by famous Ohioans, like Neil Armstrong’s Apollo 11 moon landing.
+And although we have celebrated it a little differently the past couple of years, the butter cow tradition lives on with the millions who have experienced this unique attraction.

 The annual butter display is also a memorable way to honor the work and contributions of Ohio’s dairy farm families.
-The display is always accompanied with information that enables fairgoers to learn about how Ohio’s dairy farmers care for their cows, their land and their communities.
+The display is always accompanied with information that enables fairgoers to learn about how Ohio’s dairy farmers care for their cows, their land, their environment and their communities.
 Even during uncertain times, dairy farmers are committed to continuing to produce the safe, delicious, wholesome dairy foods we all know and enjoy.
-Dairy farmers work around-the-clock, 365 days each year to care for their animals and keep our families and friends healthy, nourished and connected.
+Dairy farmers work around the clock, 365 days each year to care for their animals and keep our families and friends healthy, nourished and connected.